opengeospatial/templates/change_request_supporting_document/README.md

 **Step 2**.
 Generate a copy of the template for OGC Change Request Supporting documents by running the following command from a terminal (i.e. from the command prompt).

-`docker run -v "$(pwd)":/metanorma metanorma/metanorma  metanorma new -d change-request-supporting-document -t ogc  -l https://github.com/metanorma/metanorma-templates-ogc folder_for_change_request_supporting_document`
+`docker run --rm -v "$(pwd)":/metanorma metanorma/metanorma  metanorma new -d change-request-supporting-document -t ogc  -l https://github.com/metanorma/metanorma-templates-ogc folder_for_change_request_supporting_document`

 NOTE: The `-d change-request-supporting-document -t ogc` flags instruct metanorma that the template is for OGC Change Request Supporting documents.